adelarue/cos_2019/7_advanced_jump/README.md

 # Nonlinear and Mixed-integer optimization

 This class will cover computational aspects of **convex and nonlinear optimization**, drawing from motivating examples in operations research and machine learning.
 Please follow the installation instructions below before the class.
-The preassignment at the end is a check that everything is installed correctly.

 ## Install Julia packages